-a Calculated as average of values presented in (Teiter and Mander 2005)
+a Calculated as average of values presented in Teiter and Mander (2005)

 b Refers to kg of BOD entering the treatment wetland

+Acronyms: BOD – biological oxygen demand

 Disinfection

 We selected disinfection processes for each treatment system to meet or exceed log reduction targets (LRTs) identified for indoor NPR (Sharvelle et al. 2017).
-Table 2-10 presents LRTs for domestic wastewater and graywater.
+Table 2-10 presents LRTs for domestic wastewater and graywater to achieve risk level of 1 in 10,000 infections per person per year.
 Separate LRTs are specified for each of three general pathogen types: viruses, protozoa, and bacteria.